stiglers-eponym/BeamerPresenter/INSTALL.md

 ## Windows
 It is possible to compile BeamerPresenter with MuPDF on Windows, but it requires a manual configuration.
+Compiling only with Qt PDF (without Poppler and MuPDF) is probably simpler, but results in a very limited set of features.

 ### Summary
 * Qt is available for MinGW and for MS Visual Studio.